-Cash equivalents include securities purchased under reverse repurchase agreements.
+Cash equivalents include short-term investments and securities purchased under reverse repurchase agreements.
 These securities meet the definition of cash equivalents because they are used for cash management purposes, are readily convertible into a known amount of cash, have negligible risk of fair value changes and have initial maturities of three months or less.
 These financial instruments bear interest at market rates.

-Fixed-income securities include short-term investments, securities purchased under reverse repurchase agreements, corporate debt and bonds.
+Fixed-income securities include short-term investments, securities purchased under reverse repurchase agreements, corporate debt and bonds, which include bond funds.
 Purchases and sales of fixed-income securities are recorded at the transaction date, except for purchases and sales of corporate debt, which are recorded at the settlement date.